webprofusion/certify-docs/docs/script-hooks.md

 # About Scripting

-Certify is extensible via PowerShell scripts which can be configured to run before or after the Certificate Request.
-From v5 onwards these are found under Deployment > Deployment Tasks and can be added as Pre-Request Tasks or Deployment Tasks.
-In older versions (v4.x), Scripting can be used by checking `Show Advanced Options` and open the `Scripting` tab.
+Certify is extensible via PowerShell scripts tasks which can be configured to run before or after the Certificate Request.
+From v5 onwards these are found under the Tasks tab for your managed certificate.
+See [Tasks](deployment/tasks_intro) for more information.

 The scripts are provided a parameter `$result` which contains the status and details of the managed certificate being requested.
 You can execute any commands including creating new processes, or using other command line tools.

 A common use for scripting is to use your new certificate for services other than IIS websites, such as Microsoft Exchange, RDP Gateway, FTP servers and other services.

-**Note: Before v4, the app is 32-bit as is the PowerShell process.
-See the 64-bit wrapper example below to run 64-bit commands (a common issue if a command is not found).
-From v4 onwards the PowerShell process is 64-bit.**
+The app also has a range of built-in deployment tasks which also use scripting internally.

-*By default the background service runs as Local System, so your scripts will execute in that context*, this can be important for issues regarding permissions, file system encryption etc.
+*By default the background service runs as Local System, so your scripts will execute in that context*, this can be important for issues regarding permissions, file system encryption etc. You can optionally configure your task to run as a specific user if network access or special permissions are required.

 **Do not store scripts under the C:\Program Files\CertifyTheWeb\* folder.
 File stored there will be deleted next time you update the app**